twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Windows 95, 98 and ME – 6.0.1

 ## User Data (Glyph Transformer scripts and Unicode data files omitted)
 FontCreator uses several data files for advanced settings and customizations.
-Normally most files are owned by administrators where they cannot be changed.
-If you want to edit most files directly they either must run Notepad with administrative privileges or change the owner to users (this can be done by using `takeown` or changing the owner with the advanced dialog of security tab in file properties).
+Normally most files are owned by trusted installer where they cannot be changed.
+If you want to edit most files directly they either must have administrative privileges or change the owner to users (this can be done with `takeown` or Security: Advanced in file properties).

 * **bookmarks.txt** – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the Composite folder as used by **Complete Composites**.